 5. Apply on OUAC

-If at this point you have narrowed down the universities you would like to apply to the application is now open, you can apply any time before January 13, 2022 for equal consideration.
-Once you have created your profile on OUAC you can choose the universities and program(s) that you wish to apply to.
-The cost is $150.00 for three universities and then $50 for each additional university.
-Pro tip: ensure the last thing you do on your application is click “submit.”
+If at this point you have narrowed down the universities you're interested in, you can apply any time before the equal consideration deadline of Thursday, January 12.
+Once you've created your profile on OUAC, you can choose the universities and program(s) that you wish to apply to.

 Happy researching and of course, happy holidays from your Ridgeback family!

 Want to explore the programs offered at Ontario Tech to find the one that is right for you?